filecoin-project/specs/address.md

 #### Payload

 The payload represents the data specified by the protocol.
-All payloads except the payload of the ID protocol are [base32](https://tools.ietf.org/html/rfc4648) encoded when seralized to their human readable format.
-The base32 encoding uses the lowercase alphabet.
+All payloads except the payload of the ID protocol are [base32](https://tools.ietf.org/html/rfc4648) encoded using the lowercase alphabet when seralized to their human readable format.

 #### Checksum